cortexproject/cortex/docs/blocks-storage/convert-stored-chunks-to-blocks.md

 It is expected that only single Scheduler process is running.
 Schedulers consume very little resources.

 Scheduler's metrics have `cortex_blocksconvert_scheduler` prefix (number of plans in different states, oldest/newest plan).
-Scheduler also has `/plans` page on HTTP server that shows currently queued plans, and all plans and their status for all users.
+Scheduler HTTP server also exposes  `/plans` page that shows currently queued plans, and all plans and their status for all users.

 ### Builder